MathiasFall/skrdr/README.md

-skrdr \n
+skrdr
-i once killed a man... \n
+i once killed a man...
-wait that wasn't me at all \n
+wait that wasn't me at all
 it was johnny cash